Adimpression/Learning/README.md

 - R: Repeat it twice - Man uses a tool to get things done
 - A: Automate it the thirt time - Man automates the tool or what the tool does

-So we also call this Man-Tool-Machine
+So we also call this `Man-Tool-Machine`.

-## Building a ship the sea - "Hello World!"
+## "Hello World!"

 Let's make a choice; a very important one (for reasons of sanity).
 We are going to either define a problem or a solution; not both.
 So we are going to pick one of these:

-1. How do I say "Hello World!" world as an automaton
+1. How do I say "Hello World!" as an automaton?
+(Problem)
-2. Here is how to say "Hello World!" as an automaton
+2. Here is how to say "Hello World!" as an automaton.
+(Solution)

 We find that while people like to complain a lot (us included; you too?!), they actually like to state what they want rather than blabber about their problems in situations that really matter.
-So in this situation, as an automaton, displaying "Hello World!"  is what matters.
+So an automaton, alwasys picks the solution based pparoach.
+Displaying "Hello World!"  is what matters.
 Hence we go by option 2:

 > Here is how to say "Hello World!" as an automaton.

-Let's state that as something we've already done; be optimisting.
+Let's state that as something we've already done; be optimistic.
 State the end result; end state;

-So here's the sate we would like to achieve:

 > Displayed Hello World

-In fact, we as an automaton that has not done anything remarkable we can say we have:
+In fact, we as an automaton that has not done anything remarkable, can say we have:

 > Not Displayed Hello World

-and as a bot who has done something remarkable such as:
+and as a automaton who has done something remarkable which:

 > Has Displayed Hello World

 Ah!
-So we did manage to define our problem too.
-And our solution.
-But to make things easier to manage form now on all "has" shall be written as "is".
+So we did manage to define our problem too (Not Displayed Hello World).
+And our solution (Has Displayed Hello World).

+To make things easier to manage form now on all "has" shall be written as "is".
 (Including "am", "are").
-And we still will focus on the solution rather than the problem definition.
+And we still will focus on the solution rather than the problem definition (Is Displayed Hello World).

-So to summarize, as our first task as an automaton we would like to transform our state from:
+So to summarize, our first task as an automaton would like to reach the state:

-> Not Displayed Hello World - To - Is Displayed Hello World
+> Is Displayed Hello World

 Automaton or not, we are still developers.
 So let's write this in a YAML like Syntax.